-- A bachelor's degree in business administration, finance, economics, or a related field from a reputable university - Preferably, an advanced degree such as a Master of Business Administration (MBA), Master of Finance, or Juris Doctor (JD) - Diploma/s - Transcript of Records - Certificate of Membership in the Philippine Bar Clearance from the Office the Bar Confidant of the Supreme Court f.
-Good Moral Character
+- A bachelor's degree in business administration, finance, economics, or a related field from a reputable university - Preferably, an advanced degree such as a Master of Business Administration (MBA), Master of Finance, or Juris Doctor (JD) - Diploma/s - Transcript of Records - Certificate of Membership in the Philippine Bar Clearance from the Office the Bar Confidant of the Supreme Court c.
+Professional Experience d.
+Professional Training and Development